hamb-ru/capstone/README.md

 - Lint Dockerfile with hadolint
 - Lint HTML with tidy
 - Security Scan image with AquaMicroscanner
-- Upload artefacts to AWS (info about running docker containers)
+- Upload artefacts to AWS (info about running docker containers and image testing output)

 ## CD Pipeline
 - Deploy kubernetes cluster to local minikube